RafiulAlam98/author-organization/README.md

 ### Live Website link (https://angry-mahavira-bb972c.netlify.app/)

-* this is the website including some of best author in the world
+* This is the website including some of best author in the world
+* I have first time used react js for this project
+* This project submitted to the privated repository link